 - PBIO 504 Biostatistics (3 credits; offered fall)

-- PBIO 602 Biomedical Career Pathways (1 credit; offered fall) Note: only required if student is currently applying to or plans to apply to medical school.
+- PBIO 602 Biomedical Career Pathways (1 credit; offered fall) Note: required as elective credit only if student is currently applying to or plans to apply to medical school.

 - PBIO 501 Fundamentals of Physiology (5 credits; offered fall)